AmplitudeAudio/doc-sdk/docs/index.md

     ---

-    Step-by-step usage and integrate guide of the C++ SDK in your projects.
+    C++ SDK step-by-step usage and integration guide in your projects.

     [:octicons-arrow-right-24: Engine Integration](integration)